HasanSaad2/HasanSaad2.github.io/_inPreparation/Effective-Sato-Tate-Distributions-for-a-Family-of-K3-Surfaces.md

 ---
-title: "Effective Sato-Tate Type Distribution For A Family of K3 Surfaces"
+title: "Effective Sato-Tate type distribution for a family of K3 surfaces"
 collection: inPreparation
 venue: ''
 collaborators:''